What is Motor Learning?

 Variable vs Constant Practice

 Variable practice is practicing a movement in different ways.
-An example of variable practice is practicing several different phonemes in different word positions.
+An example is practicing several different phonemes in different word positions.

 Constant practice, on the other hand, is practicing the same movement over and over again.
 For example, practicing one phoneme in the same word position.